 Let’s start with the latter: the long-awaited theme park that Ghibli fans the world over have been itching to see was initially supposed to open next year, but it has now been delayed to 2023.
 However, some attractions will be completed in time for a soft opening in autumn 2022.

 Based on the initial artist’s impression released in 2019, the park would be divided into five sections.
-The first section is dedicated to the Large Ghibli Warehouse, an indoor facility featuring elements from various Ghibli films including 'The Secret World of Arrietty' and 'Castle in the Sky', complete with a cinema and playground.
-The other four sections are the Valley of Witches, the ‘Princess Mononoke’ village, the Dondoko Forest from ‘My Neighbor Totoro’, and the Hill of Youth area based on ‘Howl’s Moving Castle’.
+The first section is dedicated to the Large Ghibli Warehouse, an indoor facility featuring elements from various Ghibli films including 'The Secret World of Arrietty' and 'Castle in the Sky’, complete with a cinema and playground.
+The other four sections are the Valley of Witches, the ‘Princess Mononoke’ village, the Dondoko Forest from ‘My Neighbor Totoro’, and the Hill of Youth area.

-Now here’s the good news.
-Studio Ghibli has just teased a new artist's impression of a real-life Howl’s castle.
+Studio Ghibli has just teased a new artist’s impression of a real-life Howl’s Moving Castle, which will be in the Valley of Witches.
 The image is generating a fresh wave of excitement among those who’ve always dreamed of being whisked away in the whimsical fortress.